paranext/paranext-extension-template/README.md

 For more information, read [the instructions on the wiki](https://github.com/paranext/paranext-extension-template/wiki/Merging-Template-Changes-into-Your-Extension).

+**Note:** The merge/squash commits created when updating this repo from the template are important; Git uses them to compare the files for future updates.
+If you edit this repo's Git history, please preserve these commits (do not squash them, for example) to avoid duplicated merge conflicts in the future.

 ## Special features in this project

 This project has special features and specific configuration to make building an extension for Platform.Bible easier.
 Following are a few important notes: